 Ola charges an additional amount per Km in the rush hours and places.
 Several ranges are decided based on the time of booking, vehicle selected, area to be traveled, etc.

-Besides, Ola takes charges for advance booking, access bookings, waiting for time, convenience price, airport price, etc. the distribution of the price in the entire is like customers will pay for the ride.
-Then Admin reduces the service tax, again subtracting its commission, and transfers the rest amount in the driver’s wallet within two working days.
+Besides, Ola takes charges for advance booking, access bookings, waiting for time, convenience price, airport price, etc. The distribution of the price in the entire is like customers will pay for the ride.
+Then, the Admin reduces the service tax, again subtracting its commission, and transfers the rest of the amount in the driver’s wallet within two working days.

 Ola Cab Leasing Program

-Ola buys the fleets for the drivers for leasing who cannot afford to buy it.
+Ola buys the fleets for the drivers for leasing who cannot afford to buy them.
 Rentals have to pay a fixed price for a cab and a refundable assurance for renting a car.
-The revenue from each trip goes to the drivers by subtracting a commission of Ola.
-In this way, Ola manages to earn commission and leasing price from the drives as one of its earning channels.
+The revenue from each trip goes to the drivers by subtracting a commission from Ola.
+In this way, Ola manages to earn commission and leasing prices from the drives as one of its earning channels.

 Ola Corporate Tie-Ups

-In Ola select, regular riders can take membership subscriptions, which have the perks like no surge pricing, free WiFi, priority bookings, etc.
+In Ola Select, regular riders can take membership subscriptions, which have perks like no surge pricing, free WiFi, priority bookings, etc.

 Ola Credit Card